 First the jobs are added to the JOB_QUEUE table by [Migration|SelRecall]::addJob methods.

 For the migration operation for each replica, there is created a corresponding job within this table.
 E.g. two replicas should be created for a single file two entries are created within the table.
-The TAPE_ID and START_BLOCK columns are unused for migration.
+The TAPE_ID and START_BLOCK (obtained from LTFS when adding to queue or when tape mounted to recall) columns are unused for migration.

-For selective and transparent recall, there is not set REPL_NUM and COLOC_GRP columns since those are only used by migration processing.
+For selective and transparent recall, there is not set REPL_NUM and COLOC_GRP (if collocation factor is 2, there will be two different collocation groups, and two tapes used in parallel during migration if two drives are available) columns since those are only used by migration processing.
 In case of a transparent recall DMAPI does not provide a file name.
 Therefore the FILE_NAME column is not set.

 After all jobs are created within the JOB_QUEUE table the a request is added to the REQUEST_QUEUE table by the [Migration|SelRecall]::addRequest methods.
 For selective and transparent recall there are no NUM_REPL, REPL_NUM , and COLOC_GRP values set.